-Atkins/Cardno reviewed its draft recommendations in response to additional information provided by Hunter Water.
+Atkins/Cardno reviewed its recommendations in response to additional information provided by Hunter Water.
 It noted that because of the lag between expenditure and receipt of developer contributions for the proposed growth areas, existing customers will fund this development in the interim.
-Based on its review of Hunter Water's growth capital expenditure, it concluded in its initial report that there are considerable uncertainties in the timing of new development and, as a result, recommended that growth expenditure be rephased from 2006/07.
+Based on its review of Hunter Water's growth capital expenditure, it concluded that there are considerable uncertainties in the timing of new development and, as a result, recommended that growth expenditure be rephased from 2006/07.

-The Tribunal reviewed all the available evidence for the draft determination.
-Given the uncertainties associated with forecasts towards the end of the 2005 determination period and the considerable size of proposed capital expenditure, it accepted Atkins/Cardno's recommendations for the purposes of the draft determination.
+The Tribunal reviewed all the available evidence.
+Given the uncertainties associated with forecasts towards the end of the 2005 determination period and the considerable size of proposed capital expenditure, it decided to adopt Atkins/Cardno's recommendations for the purposes of the draft determination.